pabloargote/pabloargote.github.io/_pages/publications.md

 "The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly  (Forthcoming in International Interactions).

+Argote, Pablo and Manuel Alcaíno (2024).
 "Politics Matter: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino.
-Russell Sage Foundation Journal of the Social Sciences (2024).
+Russell Sage Foundation Journal of the Social Sciences,  10 (1) 181-204.
 Paper [here.](https://www.rsfjournal.org/content/10/1/181)

-Rob Blair, Jessica Gottlieb, Pablo Argote, Charlene Stainfield, Laura Paler, and Brendan Nyhan.
+Rob Blair, Jessica Gottlieb, Pablo Argote, Charlene Stainfield, Laura Paler, and Brendan Nyhan (2023).
 "Interventions to Counter Misinformation: Lessons from the Global North and Applications to the Global South."
-Current Opinion in Psychology (2023).
+Current Opinion in Psychology.
 Paper [here.](https://www.sciencedirect.com/science/article/abs/pii/S2352250X2300177X)

 Argote, Pablo and Visconti, Giancarlo (2023).
 "Anti-Elite Attitudes and Support for Independent Candidates."
 Plos One 18(10).
 Paper [here.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0292098)